fadedimon/forma/README.md

 ## Examples

-If you need plain json like `{ title: string, name: string }`, we can have this html:
+If we need a plain json like `{ title: string, name: string }`, we can have it with a simple form:

 ```html
 <form>